gabivoicu/learning_path/README.md

 == Coding ==

-This is an opportunity for you to try out a real-world problem like the ones we face at eSpark.
-It's also a chance to show how you'd approach and code.
+It's a chance to show how you'd approach and code.
 We are looking for clear, concise code, that is easy to understand, easy to change, and well tested.